-- All pupil's complaints or anxieties about other pupils upsetting or hurting them must be given attention and taken seriously never ignore suspected bullying. - All forms of bullying are taken seriously, and proactive measures are taken to prevent it from taking place. - All adults to deal with situations quickly and by using methods to prevent situations escalating. - Listen carefully to all accounts several pupils saying the same does not necessarily mean they are telling the truth. - All adults should be alerted to any pupil whose name is repeatedly being reported as the perpetrator of such behaviour. - All such incidents should be reported (see below) initially to the class teacher who will refer the issues to the Deputy Head or Headteacher who will investigate further before alerting parents of the children involved. - A clear written account of the incident should be recorded and given to the Headteacher. - All adults to follow up what they have said e.g. keeping an eye, follow up discussion etc. - Follow-up repeatedly, checking bullying has not resumed. - All children should be made aware of the sanctions the school will employ against bullies.
+- All pupil's complaints or anxieties about other pupils upsetting or hurting them must be given attention and taken seriously never ignore suspected bullying. - All forms of bullying are taken seriously, and proactive measures are taken to prevent it from taking place. - All adults to deal with situations quickly and by using methods to prevent situations escalating. - Listen carefully to all accounts several pupils saying the same does not necessarily mean they are telling the truth. - All adults should be alerted to any pupil whose name is repeatedly being reported as the perpetrator of such behaviour. - All such incidents should be reported initially to the class teacher who will refer the issues to the Deputy Head or Headteacher who will investigate further before alerting parents of the children involved. - A clear written account of the incident should be recorded using the My Concerns system.
+The incident record will be reviewed by all DSL's and the HT - All adults to follow up what they have said e.g. keeping an eye, follow up discussion etc. - Follow-up repeatedly, checking bullying has not resumed. - All children should be made aware of the sanctions the school will employ against bullies.